mohammed-io/factory_bakery/README.md

     $ bundle install

-Or install it yourself as:
+Or install it yourself as (Coming soon):

     $ gem install factory_bakery